nlpie/nlp-adapt/README.md

 ### Download OVA

-Download NLP-ADAPT image: You will be sent a link to download the image, NLP-ADAPT.ova, from Google Drive (this will take about an hour over wifi).
+Download NLP-ADAPT image from here https://athena.ahc.umn.edu/biomedicus-downloads/verify-umls/NLP-ADAPT.ova (this will take about an hour over wifi).

 Move `NLP-ADAPT.ova` to a known folder and then open `NLP-ADAPT.ova` with VirtualBox.
 This can be done through the VirtualBox GUI using the <File><Import Appliance> menu option (see Fig. 1):